Harman Becker Automotive Systems: History

 The company, with its head office in Karlsbad near Karlsruhe and other bases in the USA and Hungary, developed and integrated complete infotainment systems worldwide.
 Its product range runs from navigation systems, voice control and human-machine interfaces to audio and entertainment technologies.

-From its earliest days, Harman Becker Automotive Systems was a supplier to Mercedes-Benz, but also supplies other marques such as Audi, Peugeot, Hyundai and also Luxury Marques Ferrari, Rolls-Royce, BMW and MINI.
+From its earliest days, Harman Becker Automotive Systems was a supplier to Mercedes-Benz, but also supplies other marques such as Audi, Peugeot, Hyundai and also Luxury Marques Ferrari, Rolls-Royce, Porsche, BMW and MINI.
 Worldwide, Harman Becker has 28 bases in Germany, USA, Great Britain, France, Sweden, Hungary, Canada, Mexico, South Africa (to 2008), Japan, South Korea and China.
 Since 11 January 2010 Harman Becker Automotive Systems has pulled out of the market for mobile navigation.
 The trademarks Becker Traffic Assist, Becker Traffic Assist Pro etc. were transferred to United Navigation.
 Under the latter's roof, the brands Falk and Becker continue to run.

 Since 2008, as part of the strategy of its parent concern, Harman International, the company's divisions have been increasingly based in low-wage economies, so that the number of employees in its German facilities dropped from 3,800 in 2008 to 2,250 in 2013.
 The company sites in Hechingen, Villingen-Schwenningen, Schaidt and Hamburg (leading development of navigation software Innovative Systems, sold in 2008 to Neusoft China as Neusoft Technology Solutions) were closed down or sold off.